MileHacker Logo

 • Artisan Workshops: Visit Hualhuas for textile weaving or San Jerónimo de Tunán for filigree silverwork.

-• Informal Workshops: Some artisans may offer short, informal workshops.
+• Informal Workshops: Some artisans may have short, informal workshops.

-• Traditional Music/Dance: Inquire at Casa de la Cultura or during festivals for observation or participation.
+• Traditional Music/Dance: Inquire at Casa de la Cultura or during galas for observation or participation.

 • Cultural Centers: Hubs for promoting and preserving regional culture.